 No Jobs in the Arts

-Artists at table making things, only hands are shown.
+Artists at table making things, only hands are shown during the No Jobs in the Arts (NJITA) visual art making workshop

 Supporting early-career creatives in the visual arts